College Basketball Odds in Illinois

 In 1963, Loyola, led by coach George Ireland, won the NCAA Tournament title over Cincinnati.
 The game was played in Louisville, KY, and it took an overtime period to determine the winner.
 But when all was said and done, the Ramblers had a 60-58 victory and a national title.

 Before the big dance was ever created, the Illinois Fighting Illini had two national titles of their own.
-In 1915, Illinois was 16-0 on the year and was named the national champions by the Helms Athletic Foundation.
-The team was coached by Ralph Jones.
+In 1915, Illinois was 16-0 and was named the national champions by the Helms Athletic Foundation.
+Ralph Jones coached the team.

-The Loyola Ramblers were the most recent Final Four team from the state of Illinois.
-They were a Cinderella team in 2018, taking an 11th seed all the way to the Final Four.
+The Loyola Ramblers were the most recent Final Four team from Illinois.
+They were a Cinderella team in 2018, taking the 11th seed to the Final Four.
 There they lost to the University of Michigan, which was a No. 3 seed, 69-57.
 Along the way, they defeated No. 6 Miami, No. 3 Tennessee, No. 7 Nevada and No. 9 Kansas State.